socarrat-php/logging/readme.md

 ### `FileLogger`

 Outputs logs into a file.

-Pass a file path to the constructor, or set it later on using `FileLogger::setFilepath`.
+#### `new FileLogger(\Closure $getFilePath)`

+Constructs a new file logger.
+You can pass a closure into the constructor, which is called on each log and returns the filename the log should be sent to.
+It receives two positional arguments: the [`LogLevel`](#enum-socarratloggingloglevel-int) and the string to log.

+You can replace the filepath getter later on by calling `FileLogger::setFilePathGetter(\Closure $getFilePath)`.

 ### `NullLogger`